dbrattli/aioreactive/README.md

 # Why not use AsyncIterable for everything?

-`AsyncIterable` and `AsyncSource` are closely related (in fact they are duals). `AsyncIterable` is an async iterable (pull) world, while `AsyncSource` is an async reactive (push) based world.
-There are many operations such as `map()` and `filter()` that may be simpler to implement using `AsyncIterable`, but once we start to include time, then `AsyncSource` really starts to shine.
-Operators such as `delay()` makes much more sense for `AsyncSource` than for `AsyncIterable`.
+`AsyncIterable` and `AsyncObservable` are closely related (in fact they are duals). `AsyncIterable` is an async iterable (pull) world, while `AsyncObservable` is an async reactive (push) based world.
+There are many operations such as `map()` and `filter()` that may be simpler to implement using `AsyncIterable`, but once we start to include time, then `AsyncObservable` really starts to shine.
+Operators such as `delay()` makes much more sense for `AsyncObservable` than for `AsyncIterable`.

 However, aioreactive makes it easy for you to flip-around to async iterable just before you need to comsume the stream, thus giving you the best of both worlds.

 # Will aioreactive replace RxPY?

 Aioreactive will not replace [RxPY](https://github.com/ReactiveX/RxPY).
 RxPY is an implementation of `Observable`.
-Aioreactive however lives within the `AsyncObservable` dimension.
+Aioreactive however is an implementation of `AsyncObservable`.

 Rx and RxPY has hundreds of different query operators, and we have no plans to implementing all of those for aioreactive.

-Many ideas from aioreactive might be ported back into RxPY, and the goal is that RxPY one day may be built on top of aioreactive.
+Many ideas from aioreactive might be ported back into "classic" RxPY.

 # References